 Why study this course?

-On this innovative, career-led degree you'll be able to choose a pathway that reflects either a specialist (music production) or multi practice (sonic arts) career outcome, with options to develop a creative portfolio of works across a range of industries.
-You'll have the opportunity to develop your skills in our music studios and computer labs, working with industry-based software and practicing with a range of musicians and styles.
+On this innovative, career-led degree you'll be able to choose a pathway that reflects either a specialist (music production) or multi practice (sonic arts) career outcome, You'll also have options to develop a creative portfolio of works across a range of industries.
+Develop your skills using our music studios and computer labs, industry-based software and practicing with a range of musicians and styles.

 This course will provide you with a vast range of tools and techniques needed to work with music, sound and sonic arts, immersed in a music studio environment.
 Our set of professional surround sound music studios and live recording room is complemented by video editing suites, a foley studio and a music computer lab equipped with iMacs and MIDI keyboards.

 A wide range of specialist software is available in line with the newest trends in the industry, equipping students with the most up to date technologies.
 Our cross-school partnerships ensure an impressive array of expertise from highly specialised lecturers and researchers.
 You're not simply enrolling on a music degree; you're becoming part of an exciting new endeavour, that extends its practice to all aspects and areas of the creative industries.

 The tutors and course leaders in the London Met music department are industry leaders who boast international careers, they have experience working with top performers and organisations including Kate Nash, Clean Bandit, Wolf Alice, Imelda May, Echobelly, the BBC, Sky and Channel 4.

 You may also benefit from opportunities to work with other subject areas including computer games programming, animation modelling and effects, live entertainment, digital media, dance, theatre and performance practice.
 These colloborations and shared studios can give you the opportunity to work on interdisciplinary hybrid projects with your fellow students.